 \section{The model}

 We revisit the discrete time random walk model with preferential relocation to previously visited sites, in the presence of one impurity \cite{FBGM2017}.
-The original model considers a $1d$ lattice and a random walker with perfect memory that performs symmetric nearest-neighbor random steps with probability $1-q$, and resets to a previously visited site with probability $q$.
+The original model considers a $1d$ lattice and a random walker with perfect memory that performs symmetric n.n. random steps with probability $1-q$, and resets to a previously visited site with probability $q$.
 In the latter case, a site is chosen, among the visited sites, with a probability proportional to the total amount of time spent on that site since $t=0$.
-Additionally, there is an impurity site located at the origin $n=0$, representing a resource site with food.
-When the walker, with position $X_t$ at time $t$, is located at the origin (or $X_t=0$), it stays on that site at the next time-step with a probability $\gamma$ and moves according to the two movement rules above with the complementary probability $1-\gamma$.
+Additionally, an impurity site is located at the origin $n=0$, representing a food resource site.
+When the walker, with position $X_t$ at time $t$, is located at the origin (or $X_t=0$), it stays on that site for the next time-step with probability $\gamma$ and moves according to the two movement rules above with the complementary probability $1-\gamma$.
 Hence, the parameter $0\le\gamma\le 1$ represents the attractiveness of the origin, which is occupied for a longer time at each visit compared to the other sites of the lattice.
 This site is likely to be more strongly reinforced by the resetting dynamics.